 Movies that don’t evoke a strong reaction are the most difficult for me to write about.
-It’s hard to not oversell the good stuff and the bad stuff and create an impression that something is better, or much worse than it actually is.
+It’s hard not to oversell the good and bad stuff and create an impression that something is better or much worse than it actually is.
 Bernadette is a movie like this.
-It’s well produced, shot, and acted, and also is feels slightly confused about it wants to be.
+It’s well-produced, shot, and acted, and also is feels slightly confused about what it wants to be.

-Set in 1994, the last summer before the internet, Archie is a 15 year kid with two best friends who is in love with the unattainably hot Bernadette.
-She works at the local pool, so he and his friends take jobs as a groundskeeper at the park next door.
-Also working there are a case of characters that includes the local party guy lothario who takes Archie under his wing.
+Set in 1994, the last summer before the internet, Archie is a 15-year-old kid with two best friends in love with the unattainably hot Bernadette.
+She works at the local pool, so he and his friends work as groundskeepers at the park next door.
+Also working there is a cast of characters, including the local party guy lothario, who takes Archie under his wing.

 If the setup sounds familiar, it should.
 It’s the setup for any number of raunchy summer sex comedies or summer coming of age tales.
 And therein lies the problem.
-Bernadette can’t quite decide which of those movies it wants to be and so it tries to be both.
-That’s no an unachievable feat but it requires striking a balance that this movie doesn’t quite.
+Bernadette can’t quite decide which movies it wants to be, so it tries to be both.
+That’s not an unachievable feat, but it requires striking a balance that this movie doesn’t quite.

-That aside though, Bernadette is slickly directed and well acted.
-Sam Straley’s Archie is should speak to almost anyone who was an awkward teen in 1994 with his combination of anxious, angry, shy, and physically useless, and James Psathas is clearly having a blast as the homeless 20 something Dixon who happens to also be hooking up with every girl in town (including Archie’s mom).
+That aside, though, Bernadette is slickly directed and well-acted.
+Sam Straley’s Archie should speak to almost anyone who was an awkward teen in 1994 with his combination of anxiety, anger, shyness, and physical uselessness, and James Psathas is clearly having a blast as the homeless 20 something Dixon who happens to also be hooking up with every girl in town (including Archie’s mom).
 I don’t know how much money was in the budget, but Bernadette also looks great.
 The camera work is fantastic, and the period details are spot on (I won’t admit how much of my wardrobe is represented in the film).